 We see them every day, America's farm families dealing with uncertainties of weather, cost of inputs, growing season risks, and long hours.
 As their neighbors, customers, business partners, and clients, you may feel helpless, but Illinois Extension can provide the tools to identify mental health issues and communication skills to support and save lives in the agricultural community.

-You'll complete a two-hour self-paced online course before joining the December 10 live video conference.
+You'll complete a 2-hour self-paced online course before joining the September 13 live video conference.
 The conference will cover:

 - Mental illness symptoms

 - Substance use signs and addiction

 - Crisis interaction

 University of Illinois Extension educators will lead the trainings.
 Ag producers, agribusiness personnel, stakeholders, and others who want to support the agricultural community should register by August 30.
 The work is supported by Illinois Extension specialists Josie Rudolphi and Courtney Cuthbertson as part of the North Central Farm and Ranch Stress Assistance Center, funded by USDA NIFA.

 If you will need an accommodation in order to participate, please contact Tessa Hobbs-Curley.
 Early requests are strongly encouraged to allow sufficient time to meet your access needs.